The Engagement Session Style Guide

 Say Yes to the Dress

 Long, flowy dresses and skirts look amazing on camera because they bring extra movement to the photos.
-Especially when juxtaposed with nature, like the forest, plains or beach.
+Especially when juxtaposed with nature, like the forest, plains or beach or even a more industrial setting.
 Cute, shorter-length dresses photograph beautifully as well.
 Dresses and skirts tend to look most stunning on camera because they really flatter the female body — which is probably why the red carpet is always full of so many dresses and not very many pantsuits!
 I recommend avoiding pants and shorts for your session, and saying yes to a dress or two!

 One or Two?
 It’s Up to You!